 List of Names (Surnames First)

-There are 18 names in this directory beginning with the letter V.
+There are currently 27 Ex-employees in this directory beginning with the letter V.

 My father Ken Vail Worked at the Standard late 60s early 70sSubmitted by: Kevin Vail

 Ex-employee of Standard Triumph & JaguarSubmitted by: Standard Triumph Works Archive

 Valley, JosephSubmitted by: Standard Triumph Works Archive van Wijgerden, Cornelis

 From 1921 Census.
 Year of Birth: 1875 Place of Birth: Oxfordshire, EnglandSubmitted by: Standard Triumph Works Archive